History of Rome: Counter-Reformation

 The pontificate of his successor, Gregory XIII, was considered a failure.
 As he tried to use milder measures than those of St. Pius, the worst element of the Roman population felt free to scourge again the streets.
 The French writer and philosopher Montaigne maintained that "life and goods were never as unsure as at the time of Gregorius XIII, perhaps", and that a confraternity even held same-sex marriage in the church of San Giovanni a Porta Latina.
 The courtesans repressed by Pius had now returned.

 Sixtus V was of very different temper.
-Although short (1585–1590), his reign however remembered as one of the most effective in the modern Rome's history.
+Although short (1585–1590), his reign however is remembered as one of the most effective in the modern Rome's history.
 He was even tougher than Pius V, and was variously nicknamed castigamatti ("punisher of the mad"), papa di ferro ("Iron Pope"), dictator and even, ironically, demon, since no other Pope before him pursued with such a determination the reform of the church and the customs.
-Sixtus profoundly reorganised the Papal States' administration, and cleaned the streets of Rome of thugs, procurers, dueling and so on.
+Sixtus profoundly reorganised the Papal States' administration, and cleaned the streets of Rome of thugs, procurers, duelling and so on.
 Even the nobles and Cardinals could not consider themselves free from the arms of Sixtus' police.
-The money from taxes, which were not now wasted in corruption, permitted an ambitious building program.
-Some ancient aqueducts were restored, and new one, the Acquedotto Felice (from Sixtus' name, Felice Peretti) was constructed.
+The money from taxes, which were not now wasted in corruption, permitted an ambitious building programme.
+Some ancient aqueducts were restored, and a new one, the Acquedotto Felice (from Sixtus' name, Felice Peretti) was constructed.
 New houses were built in the desolate district of Esquilino, Viminale and Quirinale, while old houses in the centre of the city were destroyed to open new, larger streets.
 Sixtus's principal aim was to make Rome a better destination for pilgrimages, and the new streets were intended to permit a better access to the major Basilicas.
 Old obelisks were moved or erected to embellish St. John in Lateran, Santa Maria Maggiore and St. Peter, as well as Piazza del Popolo, in front of Santa Maria del Popolo.